Redherring32/OpenTendo/BOM/README.md

 # Bill of Materials
 This is a list of components you need to build the OpenTendo NES.
 You will need some components from the original NES and have to order more modern components.
+Open [interactive_bom.html](./interactive_bom.html) on a browser to open an interactive BOM which shows you where the component is located on the board.

 ## From the OEM NES
 | Reference | Qty | Part | Description |